 PFA the gold standard for BDS When it comes to critical BDS (bulk drug substance) storage, PFA bottle and vials have become the gold standard.
 That’s because performance and purity aren’t a “nice-to-have” in BDS – they’re an expectation.
 In critical applications – such as storing vaccines or blood products

-What are the key differences between PTFE and PFA, anyway?
+What are the Key Differences Between PTFE and PFA, Anyway?
 When you think about fluoropolymer early adopters, who springs to mind?
 If you answered, “the semiconductor industry,” you’d be spot-on.
 The semiconductor industry was one of the first to widely use fluoropolymers.
 Why?
 For starters, fluoropolymers’ inertness, resistance to high